varshaeturi/Optimality-theory-/README.md

 Determined to code!
 New to programming.
-Linguist by profession,comedian by passion. speak 4 languages and understand and can initiate baisc communication in 3 more languages.
+Linguist by profession,comedian by passion. speak 4 languages and understand and can initiate basic communication in 3 more languages.
 Wish to be a natural language processer.

 The end!